 Like all big European cities, Prague has quite heavy traffic.
 Drivers in the Czech Republic are some of the worst in Europe.
 If you can, avoid driving here, especially in the city centre where narrow and winding streets get permanently jammed.
 If you are thinking of driving or taking a taxi to the city centre during peak hours, from around 16.00 onwards consider using the metro (a much faster option).
-Also Friday and Sunday afternoons are not recommended for driving in the city as many people will be leaving or returning from their weekend houses and weekend city escapes.
+Also, Friday and Sunday afternoons are not recommended for driving in the city as many people will be leaving or returning from their weekend houses and weekend city escapes.
 The city centre has quite a lot of pedestrian-only streets, where you cannot drive.

-If entering the Czech Republic by car you will need the following: a valid driving licence, vehicle registration card, hire certification (if the car is not yours then a signed agreement by the owner that you’re allowed to drive the car is recommended), Green Card (an international motoring certificate for insurance) and a highway sticker (can be purchased at post offices).
+If entering the Czech Republic by car, you will need the following: a valid driving licence, vehicle registration card, hire certification (if the car is not yours, then a signed agreement by the owner that you’re allowed to drive the car is recommended), Green Card (an international motoring certificate for insurance) and a highway sticker (can be purchased at post offices).

-Speed limit on motorways (annual toll payable):
+The speed limit on motorways (annual toll payable):

 130kph (80mph) Minimum limit: 50kph (31 mph)

-Speed limit on country roads:
+The speed limit on country roads:

 90kph (56mph) (on level crossings: 30kph/18mph)

-Speed limit on urban roads:
+The speed limit on urban roads:

 50kph (31 mph)